<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=138564948490490&amp;ev=PageView&amp;noscript=1">

 Sponsored Ad

-Inflation is an expected occurrence and many people who retire tend to expect a consistent rate over their life span and calculate their retirement expenses with this in mind.
+Inflation is an almost inevitable occurrence at this point in history and many people who retire tend to expect a consistent rate over their life span, calculating their retirement expenses accordingly.
 However, these calculations quickly change when there are abrupt increases in inflation.
-Unexpected inflation can have devastating effects on a AT&T employee’s savings as it whittles away at your spending power faster than you expect it to.
-Today, you might be able to buy groceries within a certain budget, but during an inflation spike, groceries will outpace your budget and soon enough, you’ll find yourself spending considerably more for your normal grocery bundle.
+Unexpected inflation can have devastating effects on an AT&T employee's savings, as it will depreciate your spending power faster than you'd expect it to.
+Today, you might be able to buy groceries with a certain budget, but during an inflation spike, groceries will outpace your budget and, soon, you’ll find yourself spending considerably more for your normal everyday expenses.

-In order to control the rapid rise of inflation, the Federal Reserve uses interest rates to dissipate inflationary pressures.
+In order to control the rapid rise of inflation, the Federal Reserve uses interest rates to control and limit any inflationary pressures.
 As interest rates increase, inflation generally decreases.
-This relationship is caused by how interest rates affect the rate of borrowing money.
-When interest rates are low, people will borrow money as they pay less in interest.
-This fuels the economy and increases inflation.
-As interest rates rise, people will borrow less and the markets will move slower as there is less fuel to add to the fire.
-These factors go hand in hand in an economic balancing act.
+This negatively-correlated relationship is caused by the way in which interest rates affect the rate of borrowing money.
+When interest rates are low, people will borrow more money as they pay less in interest and, thus, have more liquid capital.
+This fuels the economy and causes subsequent inflation.
+As interest rates rise, people borrow less and the markets consequently move slower as there is less fuel to add to the fire.
+These factors go hand in hand via a delicate economic balancing act.

 You may be wondering: “How does this affect my AT&T pension?
 Should I be choosing lump-sum or annuity?”
-As pension lump sum amounts are calculated using the current segment interest rates on the IRS table, choosing lump-sum versus annuity can be a difficult decision.
-With interest rates rising big next year, the lump sum option has been as attractive as ever and with looming pressure on the Fed to raise rates, this decision will be less cut and dry.
+As pension lump sum amounts are calculated using the current segment interest rates on the IRS table, choosing lump-sum versus annuity has traditionally been a difficult decision.
+With the expected jump in interest rates this coming year, the lump sum option has become even more attractive than before and, with looming pressure on the Fed to raise rates, this decision will be less cut and dry.
 Since lump-sum pensions are inversely affected by interest rates, the higher interest rates rise, the less you will receive from your AT&T lump-sum pension.
-As interest rates rise however, annuity pensions become a lot more attractive as they use current interest rates to calculate your lifetime monthly payments.
-The issue with the annuity is you are then married to AT&T for the rest of your life
+As interest rates rise, however, annuity pensions become a lot more attractive since they use current interest rates to calculate lifetime monthly payments.
+The looming issue with annuity is that you will then be married to AT&T for the rest of your life

-In regards to healthcare, it is currently lagging behind the country’s 8% inflation rate and has only risen 5% over this past year.
-However, we are seeing a labor shortage in the healthcare sector, which can lead to a rise in wages to attract workers and would ultimately increase prices and insurance premiums for patients.
-Many AT&T retirees typically rely on Medicare to support them in their healthcare costs, however, Medicare rarely covers all costs and patients are required to pay a premium on top of out-of-pocket expenses.
+In regards to healthcare, costs are currently lagging behind the country’s 8% inflation rate, as it has only risen 5% over this past year.
+However, we are seeing a labor shortage in the healthcare sector, which can lead to a rise in wages to attract workers and would ultimately increase prices, as well as insurance premiums for patients.
+Many AT&T retirees typically rely on Medicare to support them and their healthcare costs, however, Medicare rarely covers all the costs patients accrue over time, and patients are still required to pay a premium on top of out-of-pocket expenses.
 These premiums will increase as inflation continues to increase, leading to an overall increase in expenses for healthcare.
-For the upcoming year, Medicare Part B premiums increased by 14.5%, pushing the standard monthly premium to $170.10.
-Even though, as a whole, healthcare costs have not risen in line with inflation, we have seen very high inflation for those nearing or at retirement age.
+For this upcoming year, Medicare Part B premiums increased by 14.5%, pushing the standard monthly premium to $170.10.
+Even though, as a whole, healthcare costs have not risen in line with inflation, we have seen very high inflation for those nearing or at retirement age and are expecting premium increases in the near future.

 With increasing prices in drug expenses and Medicare premiums, the Employee Benefit Research Institute (ERBI) found in their 2022 report that couples with average drug expenses would need $296,000 in savings to cover those expenses in retirement - a 10% increase from the year prior.
 Couples with higher drug expenses would need $361,000 to cover those healthcare costs - an 11% increase from the year prior.